Option pricing under fast-varying long-memory stochastic volatility: The Rapid Fractional Ornstein--Uhlenbeck Process

 This shows that $\eps$ is the natural scale of variation of the fOU $Z^\eps_t$.
-Note that the random process $Z^\eps_t$ is not a martingale, neither a Markov process.
-For $H \in (1/2,1)$ it possesses long-range correlation properties:
+Note that the random process $Z^\eps_t$ is neither a martingale, nor a Markov process.
+For $H \in (1/2,1)$, it possesses long-range correlation properties

 This shows that the correlation function is non-integrable at infinity.
-In this paper we focus on the case $H \in (1/2,1)$.
+In this paper, we focus on the case $H \in (1/2,1)$.

-We remark that if $H=1/2$, then the standard OU process (synthesized with a standard Brownian motion) is a stationary Gaussian Markov process with an exponential correlation and hence a mixing process.
-It is possible to simulate paths of the fractional OU process using the Cholesky method (see Figure \ref{fig1a}) or other well-known methods \cite{bardet,6}.\\
+We remark that if $H=1/2$, then the standard Ornstein--Uhlenbeck process (synthesized with a standard Brownian motion) is a stationary Gaussian Markov process with an exponential correlation, and hence a mixing process.
+It is possible to simulate paths of the fOU process using the Cholesky method (see Figure \ref{fig1a}), or other well-known methods described in \cite{6,bardet}.

-Using Eqs. (\ref{mandelbrot}) and (\ref{eq:fOU}) we arrive at the moving-average integral representation of the scaled fOU as:
+Using Eqs. (\ref{mandelbrot}) and (\ref{eq:fOU}), we arrive at the moving-average integral representation of the scaled fOU as

 where